pdjr-signalk/pdjr-skplugin-renotifier/readme/usage.md

 Default is the empty string.
 Supply a notification path, omitting the 'notifications' prefix.
-Wildcards are acceptable: for example, you could use 'tanks.\*' to monitor all notification related to tank storage.
+Wildcards are acceptable: for example, you could use 'tanks.\*' to monitor all notifications related to tank storage.

 __Trigger on these notification states__
 The notification states which should cause execution of the notifier script.